sudiptiwari/dijkstra_algorithm_visualizer_using_svg/README.md

 # dijkstra_algorithm_visualizer
-This is a repository consisting of Data Structures &amp; Algorithms project carried out for academic purpose.
+This is a repository consisting of Data Structures &amp; Algorithms project carried out using SVG for academic purpose.